ljvmiranda921/ljvmiranda921.github.io/research/index.md

 ---

 My field is in natural language processing and machine learning.
-I'm broadly interested in **building equitable and useful language technologies** through creative (or as we say in Tagalog, ma-diskarte) ways to obtain training signals under extreme constraints.
+I'm broadly interested in **building equitable and useful language technologies**.
+One of the key unlocks for equitable NLP is access to high-quality training signals, and so I explore creative (or as we say in Tagalog, ma-diskarte) ways to obtain these signals under extreme constraints.

 Below is a selection of work that reflects my current interests.
 My work has been published in top NLP conferences such as ACL, NAACL, and EMNLP.